Regenerative Design in the Digital Practice

 School Director: Emanuele Naboni (KADK)

-The aim of the conferences and the training school is the digital implementation of Regenerative Sustainable Design principles in the transformation of existing sites.
+The aim of the conference is the digital implementation of Regenerative Sustainable Design Theory and UN Sustainable Development Goals in the transformation of existing sites.
 Via the use of freeware digital parametric modelling, the challenges are to improve outdoor microclimate qualities and the indoor wellbeing, operating a transformation that responds to the criteria of Circular Economy.

 The research and design project will represent, in this regard, an opportunity for enhancing life in all its manifestations.
 This presumes shifting the focus from a solely based human-centred design process into a nature-centred one, where “people and buildings can commit to a healthy relationship with the environment where they are placed”.
 Such approaches are discussed in morning conferences and in the afternoon scientific driven design developments.